brianshumate/vaultron/README.md

 ## Who?

-Valtron was created by [Brian Shumate](https://github.com/brianshumate) and made possible through the generous time of the good people named in [CONTRIBUTORS.md](https://github.com/brianshumate/vaultron/blob/master/CONTRIBUTORS.md)
+Vaultron was created by [Brian Shumate](https://github.com/brianshumate) and made possible through the generous time of the good people named in [CONTRIBUTORS.md](https://github.com/brianshumate/vaultron/blob/master/CONTRIBUTORS.md)